vivo-community/product-evolution-sandbox/README.md

-# Product-Evolution-Task-Force
+# Product Evolution Action Planning and this repository

 The VIVO Action Planning process grew out of the VIVO Strategy Meeting, March 1, 2018.
 Five areas of action planning were identified -- Resources, Vision, Community Engagement, Organization and Governance, and Product Evolution.
 The purpose of action planning is to create a plan and execute it over the the twelve month period March 1, 2018 to Feb 28, 2019.

-The idea for this repo emerged from Product Evolution brainstorming on how to share source files, sample/test data, and related artifacts in support of experiments and collaboration by this action planning group.
-Also see https://docs.google.com/document/d/1Ozg1n3J9JKPW7fdT2cGTowPLrAYhlfX_mkKPSTf9EnM
+The idea for this (yet to be officially name) repo emerged from Product Evolution brainstorming on how to share source files, sample/test data, and related artifacts in support of experiments and collaboration by this action planning group.
+Also see the References section below for related resources.

 ## Proposed repository structure

+This structure is a strawman.
+One idea being to create/hold space for sample data in a variety of formats, including existing formats output by VIVO 1.x.
+Also to capture ideas and experiments with new user interface technologies.

 ./data